© 2020 -2023 All rights reserved

 Traumatic intrusive thoughts reflect systems (neurocircuitry / chemistry) and regions of the brain that are responding in a dysregulated manner.

 For this particular symptom of trauma (intrusive thoughts), it is my opinion that you have to develop a plan.
 It is possible for intrusive thoughts to remain for quite a while, even after you are feeling ‘healed’ from the narcissistic relationship.

 That plan for you might include a mixture of the approaches I listed in the Professional / Self Care table.

 Get professional help if you need it.
-This is one of those symptoms that tend to warrant assistance.
+This is one of those symptoms that tends to warrant specialized assistance.

 Be wise in choosing a mental health professional.
 Make sure they know what they are doing and understand that PTSD and trauma symptoms are a heterogeneous set of symptoms.
-You can be re-traumatized if the practitioner uses the wrong approach with you.
+You can be re-traumatized if the psychologist or therapist uses the wrong approach with you. ♡